dhis2/wow-backend/guides/testing/metadata_sync_testing.md

 ```

 There is an easier way to check if a Metadata Sync job was successful, checking the `lastExecutedStatus` field on a `JobConfiguration`, but [this bug](https://dhis2.atlassian.net/browse/DHIS2-17292) needs to be fixed before being able to check this way.

+# Bypass Data Sync
+Syncing data can take a long time depending on the amount in the system.
+These requests can be used to only sync data after a specific date.
+Use dates that suit your needs.
+Sample date used in the requests below: `2025-01-17T16:35:00.090`
+- `POST` `/api/systemSettings/keyLastSuccessfulDataSynch?value={date}`
+- `POST` `/api/systemSettings/keyLastSuccessfulEventsDataSynch?value={date}`
+- `POST` `/api/systemSettings/keyLastCompleteDataSetRegistrationSyncSuccess?value={date}`
+- `POST` `/api/systemSettings/syncSkipSyncForDataChangedBefore?value={date}`

 # SQL Commands
 > **NOTE:** The `dev/min-metadata-sync-2-39.sql.gz` has already had these commands executed on it, these commands are purely here to show how that DB got to its state.